English

 Youth in Literature: Teenage Riot

 This one semester course will examine the lives of revolutionary girls and boys in literature— it promotes the idea that Joan of Arc, Malala Yousafzai, Chris McCandless and other young folks envisioned a world that was beyond their immediate grasp.
-This course will also examine the evolution of the adolescent mind, using literature that explores the physiological, psychological, and sociological reality the modern teenager.
+This course will also examine the evolution of the adolescent mind, using literature that explores the physiological, psychological, and sociological reality of the modern teenager.

 11th Grade